 What are some common tips you give

-Generally speaking, maintenance of your premises is a common issue.
-In a manufacturing plant, there are multiple issues to consider, including making sure guards are on machines and haven't been removed to make production faster.
-Every business has property and liability exposure, and our inspectors will help you reduce that exposure.
+Generally, maintenance of the premises is a common issue.
+In a manufacturing plant for example, there are multiple issues to consider, including making sure protective guards are on machines and haven't been removed to make production faster.
+Every business has property and liability exposure, and our inspectors can help you reduce that exposure.

-If your business makes night deposits at the same time every night, you may want to vary that, or make them in the daytime when it is safer.
+If your business makes night deposits at the same time every night, you may want to vary that, or make them in the daytime when it’s safer.
 When making deposits, employees should go in pairs to avoid having one person carry large sums of cash alone.